munificent/game-programming-patterns/book/type-object.markdown

 To associate monsters with breeds, we give each `Monster` instance a reference to a `Breed` object containing the information for that breed.
 To get the attack string, a monster just calls a method on its breed.
-The `Breed` class essentially defines a monster's &ldquo;type.&rdquo;
+The `Breed` class essentially defines a monster's "type."
 Each breed instance is an *object* that represents a different conceptual *type*, hence the name of the pattern: Type Object.